bigaristotale/CodeCraft-Team-2-Graduation-Project-TimerBot-/README.md

 libraries and OS module on your device.
 You can run by typing Discord Bot Token in the space where it says "Tokeniniz".
-If you have trouble installing it on your device, you can try running it from the repl.it site.
+If you have trouble installing it on your device, you can try running it from the repl.it site.(My Repl Link: https://replit.com/@lgiALBAYRAK/Team-2-BotProject)

 FOR USE: